UrbanIntelligence/CS586-DS504-Spring2024/project4/README.md

 * PDF Report (50%) [template](https://www.acm.org/binaries/content/assets/publications/taps/acm_submission_template.docx)
     * proposal
-    * methodology
+    * Methodology
     * empirical results and evaluation
-    * conslusion
+    * conclusion

 * Python Code (50%)
     * Code is required to avoid plagiarism.
-    * The submission should contain all the Python files including "extract_feature, generate_paired_traj.py, model.py, train.py, test.py, and main.py" to help evaluate your model.
+    * The submission should contain all the Python files including "extract_feature.py, generate_paired_traj.py, model.py, train.py, test.py, and main.py" to help evaluate your model.
+    * Similar to Project2, you can revise "extract_feature.py" to get more features of the dataset or for the feature engineering.
+But for a fair comparison of the performance of the code, the input shape of the training dataset should be the same, which is (number of trajectory pairs, 2, 100, feature size).
     * Evaluation criteria.
       | Percentage | Accuracy |
       |---|---|